-- carry out all-round visual checks, including blind spots, to make sure that it is safe to move off - before moving off (for example from bus stops), make sure that all doors are closed and that all passengers are prepared for you to move off - 3. signal your intention to move off to other road users, where needed - 4. move off straight-ahead, on the level and on gradients, safely and smoothly, keeping control of the vehicle at all times - move off at an angle from behind a parked vehicle or obstruction, safely and smoothly, keeping control of the vehicle at all times - 6. check that controls are operating correctly - 7. restart quickly and safely if the vehicle stalls
+- carry out all-round visual checks, including blind spots, to make sure that it is safe to move-off - 2. signal your intention to move off to other road users, where needed - 3. move off straight-ahead, on the level and on gradients, safely and smoothly, keeping control of the vehicle at all times - move off at an angle from behind a parked vehicle or obstruction, safely and smoothly, keeping control of the vehicle at all times - 5. check that controls are operating correctly - 6. restart quickly and safely if the vehicle stalls

-- the importance of carrying out allround, effective observation of the road and other road users before moving off - the importance and location of blind spots and how to carry out blind spot checks before moving away - the importance of using a safe, systematic routine to help you to move off safely and smoothly - 4. the risks if passengers are not seated or standing safely when you move off - the risk that passengers may try to enter or leave the vehicle when it is moving if the doors are open - 6. the importance of applying the footbrake before selecting drive on an automatic vehicle - where applicable, the relevance of the 'biting point', that is the point at which the clutch plate and the flywheel come into firm contact and start to transmit drive - 8. the operation of the parking brake release mechanism - 9. the limitations of hill assist systems, where fitted - 10. the effects of 'dry steering', that is turning the wheels when the vehicle is not moving, on tyres etc. - 11. how to check controls, such as steering and brakes, are operating correctly
+- the importance of carrying out allround, effective observation of the road and other road users before moving off - the importance and location of blind spots and how to carry out blind spot checks before moving away - the importance of using a safe, systematic routine to help you to move off safely and smoothly - 4. the importance of applying the footbrake before selecting drive on an automatic vehicle - where applicable, the relevance of the 'biting point', that is the point at which the clutch plate and the flywheel come into firm contact and start to transmit drive - 6. the operation of the parking brake release mechanism - 7. the limitations of hill assist systems, where fitted - 8. the effects of 'dry steering', that is turning the wheels when the vehicle is not moving, on tyres etc. - 9. how to check controls, such as steering and brakes, are operating correctly